Duduoser-s-doom/report-desktop-client/README.md

 ### `yarn`

-Install all required packages
+Install all required packages.

 ### `yarn electron:build`

-This command create .exe, that you can download
+This command create .exe, that you can download.